shacl/cmake/shacl_FetchContent/README.md

   * Sets the default value of `FETCHCONTENT_UPDATES_DISCONNECTED_<PackageName>` to `ON`
   * Prints information about where dependencies were found whether they were found via system install or fetched

-While CMake's FetchContent can be used to fetch things other than git repositories, shacl::cmake's FetchContent method should only be used when fetching git repositories.
+While CMake's FetchContent can be used to fetch things other than git repositories, `shacl::cmake`'s FetchContent method should only be used when fetching git repositories.

 In order to incorporate this functionality into your CMake project, add the following lines to your project's highest level `CMakeLists.txt`.

 ```cmake
 list(APPEND CMAKE_MODULE_PATH path/to/shacl-cmake)
 include(shacl_FetchContent)
 ```

+As noted in the [main documentation](../README.md), `shacl::cmake` is typically incorporated into projects via a git subtree.

 The following is a list of features and common use cases.
-The wrapper functions default back to the standard CMake conventions, documentation for which can be found in [CMake's FetchContent documentation](https://cmake.org/cmake/help/latest/module/FetchContent.html#fetchcontent)
+The other arguments to this function have the [expected behavior of the standard CMake FetchContent functions] (https://cmake.org/cmake/help/latest/module/FetchContent.html#fetchcontent), which can override the behaviors noted above.

 ## Relative URLs
 The `shacl_FetchContent_Declare` method enables use of relative URLs in the `GIT_REPOSITORY` argument.